 150 S. Main St., Providence, RI 02903

-Rhode Island Expiration – It shall be unlawful for any person, firm, or corporation of any kind to charge additional monthly or annual service or maintenance fees on gift certificates or to limit the time for the redemption of a gift certificate or to place an expiration date upon the gift certificates.
+Rhode Island Expiration – It shall be unlawful for any person, firm, or corporation of any kind to charge additional monthly or annual service or maintenance fees on gift certificates to limit the time for the redemption of a gift certificate, or to place an expiration date upon the gift certificates.
 General Laws of Rhode Island 6-13-12

 No gift certificate or any agreement with respect to such gift certificate may contain language suggesting that an expiration date may apply to the gift certificate.
 General Laws of Rhode Island 6-13-12

 Redemption – A gift certificate issued by a business association that remains unredeemed for more than three (3) years after issuance is presumed abandoned.
-General Laws of Rhode Island 33-21.1-14(a).
+General Laws of

 In the case of a gift certificate, the amount presumed abandoned is the face amount of the certificate itself.
 General Laws of Rhode Island 33-21.1-14(b)